-Stay safe on New Year’s Eve with these firework safety tips (Audio)
+Firework safety tips (Audio) - BreezyNews.com - Kosciusko News 24/7

 Fireworks are fun, but can also be dangerous.

-According to the Consumer Product Safety Commission, fireworks were involved in an estimated 10,500 injuries treated in U.S. hospital emergency departments in 2014.

-Kosciusko Fire Chief Duane Burdine says that are a few simple measures to take to keep fireworks from causing a larger fire situation.
+Kosciusko Fire Chief Duane Burdine says there are a few simple measures to take to keep fireworks from causing a larger fire situation.

 In addition to those warnings, the National Council on Fireworks Safety recommends the following safety tips to ensure your family has a safe holiday weekend: